The Road Not Taken: What I Learned From Watching Mamma Mia

 What a great quote that is.

 This can be a fear about your personal life, as it was in these two instances.
-But it’s also a fear that we bring to career choices and to where we live and to the schools we attend (or don’t).
-What I find moving about wistfulness is that you can’t really escape it.
-You need to just live with it and perhaps, even, embrace it by – say – writing a short story in the New Yorker.
+But it might also be a fear that we bring to career choices andwhere we live and the schools we attend (or don’t).
+What I find moving about regret is that you can’t really escape it.
+You need to just live with it and perhaps, even, embrace it by, say, writing a short story in the New Yorker.

 Please tell me that you, too, are now singing “The Winner Takes It All”…